Rafael-Euzebio/study-notes/CS50x/Week 5: Data Structures/Hash Table.md

 A hash table is a data structure which implements an [[Associative Arrays]], by mapping *keys* to *values*, indexing them with a [[Hash Function]]

 ## Structure
-A hash table consists of an [[Arrays]] of *values*, commonly called *buckets*, each one stored in an specific index of that array.
+A hash table consists of an arrays of *values*, commonly called *buckets*, each one stored in an specific index of that array.
 The index used to store that value is calculated by it's correspondent *key*.

 ### Inserting
 Insertion works by giving the key to a *hash function*, which will compute an *index*, also called a *hash code*.
 That index is then used to store the value in the array.